On average, your neighbors pay $125 a month.See Your Rates

 QuoteWizard helps consumers compare quotes from national insurance companies and local agents.
 Comparing quotes helps you find cheap car insurance rates near Houston, Texas.
 You can save up to 40% on your premium by using QuoteWizard.

-Last year, 64,413 residents used QuoteWizard to compare auto insurance quotes in Houston, TX from multiple companies to find the lowest rates.
+Last year, 64,413 residents used QuoteWizard to compare auto insurance quotes in Houston, TX from multiple companies and find the cheapest rates.

 These are the most popular car insurance companies reported by QuoteWizard users in Houston, Texas last year.
 Of these 64,413 drivers using QuoteWizard, 12,915 were uninsured when they requested a quote.

 Other popular Houston, Texas car insurance companies: MetLife, Safeco, Country Financial, American Family, 21st Century, Texas Farm Bureau, and Hartford.